santikka/dosearch/README.md

 -   Missing data (Mohan et al., 2013)
 -   Context-specific independence (Corander et al., 2019)

-See the mentioned references for further information.
+See the package vignette or the references for further information.

 ### Citing the package